Why You Should Report Your Rapid Test Results

 White House COVID-19 Response Coordinator Dr. Ashish Jha announces the launch of MakeMyTestCount.org.

-The National Institutes of Health set up a website for people to anonymously self-report the results of at-home COVID-19 tests, whether positive or negative.
+The National Institutes of Health set up a website for people to self-report the results of at-home COVID-19 tests, whether positive or negative.